jaredhendrickson13/pfsense-automator/README.md

         - `<priority>` : Specify the VLAN priority value for QoS purposes (0-7)
         - `<descr>` : Specify a description for the VLAN.
 Use `default` to add the username and local hostname of individual running the command

-- `--read-vlans` : Attempts to read current configure VLANs
+- `--read-vlans` : Attempts to read current configured VLANs
     - **Syntax**: `pfsense-automator <pfSense IP or hostname> --read-vlans <argument>`
     - **Arguments**:
         - `--all` (`-a`) : Return all available VLAN values